Chapter 44

 Let us notice the following verse,

 33 ...
-The rock or stumbling stone that many of the Israelites stumbled over was their Lord and Savior, Jesus Christ, who came to save them from their sins and grant them eternal life.
+The rock many of the Israelites stumbled over was their Lord and Savior, Jesus Christ.

-THEY AND ESPECIALLY THE LEADERSHIP LOVED TO RECEIVE HONOR AND PRAISE FROM EACH ANOTHER
+THE PEOPLE, ESPECIALLY THE LEADERSHIP, LOVED TO RECEIVE HONOR AND PRAISE FROM EACH ANOTHER

-In other words, rather than seeking after the honor and praise that comes from God, they instead sought after honor and praise that comes from men.
-To see this let us read what Jesus once said to the children of Israel about this attitude.
-It is recorded in,
+Instead of seeking after the honor and praise that comes from God, they sought after honor and praise from men.
+To see this we go to,

 John 5:41-44

-In fact this desire to be liked, accepted and praised by their fellow man was so strong that even those who believed in Jesus would not confess Him.
-To see this let us read from,
+This desire to be liked and praised by their fellow man was so strong that even those who believed in Jesus would not confess Him.
+This is recorded in,

 John 12:42-43